What Is a Work Order? (And What to Include in One)

 Example of Using Work Order Software

-For an example of how using work order software like Coast can benefit your company, let’s take a look at one manufacturer’s experience.
-Denver, Colo.-headquartered Johns Manville makes insulation and roofing products, and it was facing challenges in tracking and scheduling maintenance tasks manually that led to a backlog of work in its maintenance schedule.
-Once the company implemented the following changes to its process, though, productivity significantly improved:
+For an example of how using work order software like Coast can benefit your company, let’s take a look at The McCluskey Group.
+The Ottawa, Ontario-headquartered Tim Hortons franchisee faced lots of issues by tracking and scheduling maintenance tasks manually.
+But once the company implemented the following changes to its process, productivity significantly improved:

-• Digitizing the work order process: Johns Manville’s manual maintenance system was time-consuming and prone to error.
-Once the company digitized its work orders and allowed maintenance requests to be submitted, reviewed and assigned electronically, less overlap occurred, more preventive maintenance tasks were carried out, and there have been fewer equipment breakdowns ever since.
+• Digitizing the work order process: The McCluskey Group’s spreadsheet system was time-consuming and prone to error.
+Once the company digitized its work orders and allowed staff to submit maintenance requests electronically, communication improved and fewer equipment breakdowns happened.

-• Scheduling and prioritizing maintenance tasks: The software allowed the company to schedule and prioritize maintenance tasks via its automated scheduling and priority settings.
-This allowed management to focus on the most critical projects first.
+• Prioritizing maintenance tasks: Using Coast allowed the company to schedule and prioritize maintenance tasks, which helped management focus on the most critical projects first.

-• Tracking and monitoring work orders: Implementing software allowed Johns Manville to track and monitor task progress in real time, as technicians could update the status of their tasks and provide visibility into their progress.
+• Tracking progress: Implementing software allowed The McCluskey Group to track and monitor task progress in real time, as technicians could update the status of their tasks and provide visibility into their progress.

 • Centralizing maintenance records: With inventory management and maintenance tasks all in one place, it became easier to access previous task data and maintenance reports.
 Technicians and teams can now identify recurring issues and develop strategies for preventive maintenance.

-Whether you’re looking for a work order software for small businesses or an enterprise asset management software solution, Coast offers a free trial to test for yourself!
+Ready to experience what The McCluskey Group did first-hand?
+Whether you’re looking for a work order software for small businesses or a more sophisticated maintenance management solution, Coast offers a free trial to test for yourself!

 Why worry when you can Coast?